-Disclaimer: This post was paid by The Brick but my thoughts and opinions are my own.
+Disclaimer: This post is sponsored by eureka but my thoughts and opinions remain my own.

 Eats: This trip to Jasper we decided to go off the beaten path and head up to the Maligne Waterfall 20 minutes outside Jasper township.
 Maligne Canyon Wilderness Kitchen is Jasper’s only smokehouse and opened in 2019.
 Dine in or grab n’ go with great picnic and takeaway options.
 We choose a window seat but next time I think I would opt for the patio along the water.
 There were picnic bench options and fireplace seating, all of which had an incredible view of that waterfall!

 Accommodations: We tried the newly-renovated Pyramid Lake Resort, just outside of Jasper’s township but within the food delivery zone for many of Jasper’s restaurants.
 It was the perfect mix of scenic, with the hustle and bustle of Jasper a short drive away.
 The peaceful mountain views were incredible.
 This resort is open year-round with all rooms overlooking the lake.
 In summer, you can rent a kayak, canoe, paddleboard or mountain bike from the resort.

 Activities: Journey to Spirit Island on this family-friendly boat cruise.
 It’s a must-do experience while in Jasper.
 This was my second time but our families first.
 The kids LOVED it!
 And that blue water, breathtaking.